 Male infertility is an issue for approximately one-half of couples seeking treatment, and most affected patients are asymptomatic.
-For this reason, Dr. Summer James and Dr. Erika Munch with Texas Fertility Center-San Antonio evaluate the male partner of every couple who comes to our practice.
+For this reason, Dr. Erika Munch and Dr. Susan Hudson with Texas Fertility Center San Antonio evaluate the male partner of every couple who comes to our practice.

 Just as we do with our female patients, the first step in the male evaluation involves a thorough health history.
 This may reveal obvious barriers to getting pregnant: such as inherited conditions like cystic fibrosis, anatomic problems like a varicocoele, sexual function issues, obesity, or signs of hormonal deficiencies.
 Following this history, our doctors typically recommend a semen analysis.
 If indicated, they will also order a hormone panel to rule out potential causes of male infertility that can be easily treated with medication, and/or genetic testing to identify inherited causes of infertility.

 When indicated, Drs.
-James and Munch may refer the male to one of San Antonio’s leading fertility urologists for a more extensive evaluation.
+Munch and Hudson may refer the male to one of San Antonio’s leading fertility urologists for a more extensive evaluation.